Entangling operations in nonlinear two-atom Tavis-Cummings models: Entangling operations

 These Hermitian operators can be regarded as the measurement operators of a positive operator valued measure (POVM) \cite{Nielsen00}.
 The operators $M$ and $L$ fulfill $M^2+L^2=\mathbb{I}$.
 Furthermore, the sum of the two of them $M+L$ is a unitary operator.
 The gate $M$ has already been used in place of the usual CNOT gate in purification protocols \cite{Bernad2016a}.
 The operation $L$ can also be considered in a setting of this type in order to improve the efficiency of these purification protocols.
 A manuscript with these results is also in preparation by two of the authors.

 It is important to comment that for the measurement of the photonic field a projection onto coherent states is not strictly necessary.
 A projection onto position eigenstates or weighted sum of position eigenstates close to the coherent state would lead to the same atomic postselection.
 This can be implemented using a balanced homdyne measurement as explained in \cite{Torres2014}.
-In ion traps, one would require a measurement of the position of the ions \cite{Leibfried2003a}.
+In ion traps, one would require to measure one mode of oscillation of the ions such as the center of mass motion.
+A drawback in this case is that a position measurement of an ion destroys its internal state.
+In order overcome this problem, one could include ancillary ions in the chain that should not be in contact with the laser generating the interaction with the center of mass motion.
+At the end of the interaction, the ancillary atoms could be individually addressed \cite{Leibfried2003a,Casabone2013,Haeffner2008} with other lasers in order to measure their position through their fluorescence.
+Provided that all other modes are cooled down to the ground state, this would correspond to a detection of the center of mass mode.
 As for the single qubit gates $g_\theta$, these can, in principle, be implemented by driving the atomic transition with laser pulses and properly controlling their duration \cite{Raimond2001,Meschede2006}.
 In the case of trapped ions, the carrier resonance has to be chosen in order to avoid excitation of the mechanical mode \cite{Leibfried2003a}.